ThDilos/ThDilos.Fox.Origin/README.md

 	Can use at most twice before landing (including the double jump), so that fireworks are not completely useless when flying with elytra.

 -Active Skill 2
+	**Fox Pouch**
+	[Activate with Secondary skill key]

+	A 5-slot inventory with KeepInventory On

+-Active Skill 3
 	**Hunt**
 	[Activate by double-tapping sneak key in 10 ticks(0.5s)]